gimasi/GMX_LR1_AT_MODEM/README.md

 <br/>
 ![GMX-LR1](/docs/img/gmxfoto1.png?raw=true)
 <br/>
-The full source is coming very soon... for now we are publishing the binaries for firmaware updates.
+<b>The full source is coming very soon...</b> for now we are publishing the binaries for firmaware updates.
 <br/>
 # Using the module with the Tuino 1
 The full source code and documentation of the client library for the Tuino 1 is [here](https://github.com/gimasi/TUINO_ONE/tree/master/tuino_libs/gmx/gmx_lr).<br/>